Would you like to receive training and support to achieve more impact?

 - Have at least one full-time person or a committed founder/co-founder who has been involved in the programme for at least one year and is committed to making the programme work

-- Align closely with the 5 core values of IkamvaYouth and The Learning Trust’s values of humility, diversity, honesty and a commitment to learning
+- Align closely with the core values of IkamvaYouth of integrity and openness, collaboration, paying forward and a commitment to learning and impact

 For more about IkamvaYouth, refer to www.ikamvayouth.org